-- The limited proactive approach to disaster prevention and mitigation, insufficient institutional capacities at the national and local levels, limited trained human resources, lack of awareness among officials and communities about disaster preparedness, and unsatisfactory implementation of existing policies,474 has made Jordan's population vulnerable to natural hazards. - Jordan is the second most water scarce country.475 It is heavily reliant on external water resources, exacerbating tensions with neighbouring countries.
+- Jordan's population is vulnerable to natural hazards due to the limited proactive approach to disaster prevention and mitigation, insufficient institutional capacities at the national and local levels, limited trained human resources, lack of awareness among officials and communities about disaster preparedness, and unsatisfactory implementation of existing policies, such as Amman Resilience Plan, Green Cities Action Plan.474 - Jordan is the second most water scarce country.475 It is heavily reliant on external water resources, exacerbating tensions with neighbouring countries.

 The influx of refugees increased Jordan's struggle to meet domestic water needs. - Urban sprawl is encroaching on agricultural lands.
 41% of Jordan's land area is characterized as degraded due to overgrazing, unsustainable agriculture and water management, and overexploitation of vegetative cover.476 - The hydrological and meteorological events, caused by climate change, account for 97% of national disasters.
-The vulnerability of Irbid Governorate to various natural hazards is evident through geohazardous events.477 Additionally, the influx of refugees, weak infrastructure, and limited natural resources have significantly burdened efforts to enhance resilience and reduce disaster risk at governorate and city levels. - Ramtha districts are the most vulnerable areas to floods, while GIM is within the medium class of flood hazards. - North of GIM is considered moderately dry, while South of GIM is mildly dry. - At the city level, there is no dependency on alternative renewable energy sources,478 whereby more than 80% of residents depend on gas and electric water heaters rather than solar heaters (9.7%).479 There is a lack of incentivized national policies promoting renewable energy and energy efficiency, significantly impacting the reduction of GHG emissions. - Energy and water deficiency results in the governorate's residents being dependent on underground water resources.
+The vulnerability of Irbid Governorate to various natural hazards is evident through geohazardous events.
+477 Additionally, the influx of refugees, weak infrastructure, and limited natural resources have significantly burdened efforts to enhance resilience and reduce disaster risk at governorate and city levels. - Ramtha districts are the most vulnerable areas to floods, while GIM is within the medium class of flood hazards. - North of GIM is considered moderately dry, while south of GIM is mildly dry. - At the city level, there is no dependency on alternative renewable energy sources,478 whereby more than 80% of residents depend on gas and electric water heaters rather than solar heaters (9.7%).479 There is a lack of incentivized national policies promoting renewable energy and energy efficiency, significantly impacting the reduction of GHG emissions. - Energy and water deficiency results in the governorate's residents being dependent on underground water resources.
 There is no major shifting towards renewable energy resources or rainwater harvesting practices.